rickycohen88/weatherApp/README.md

 ### Usage
+plan your day or week with the weather in mind.

+### Instalation
 To make the project work you will need -
 * an editor or ide that will save file in the proper types*(html,css,javascript)* <br>
 `Visual Studio or Visual Studio Code` will work great.